Slow & Low Navy Pier Exhibition Identity

 Co-founder, Co-curator of Slow & Low

 Typographically, the design system employs a highly expressive, showroom approach.
-Span assembled a suite of typefaces mirroring letterforms found on the eye-catching cars, the chromed plaques of the car clubs, and masthead of the classic Teen Angels publication.
+Span assembled a suite of typefaces mirroring letterforms found on the eye-catching cars, the chromed plaques of the car clubs, and the masthead of the classic Teen Angels publication.
 The star of the showroom is the swash capitals of Frida Medrano’s Jabin — a contemporary evolution of the Gutenberg bible’s blackletter.
-Jabin’s curves and contrast are paired with Sharp Type’s dramatic Respira, a reprisal of 15th century Spanish blackletter.
+Jabin’s curves and contrast are paired with Sharp Type’s dramatic Respira, a reprisal of 15th-century Spanish blackletter.
 The expressive swatches of Jabin are matched by the ornamental characters of the Jugendstil display typeface Sisteron from Beasts.
 The supportive type is Archivio Tipografico’s 2021 release of Nova Augustea, a contemporary Roman capital modeled from the era of Emperor Augustus (27 BC – 14 AD).
 This over-the-top, eclectic range of type is united in flamboyant beauty and in holding key roles in history.
 These qualities — beauty and history are principles in the artistry and aesthetic of Lowrider culture.

 Beyond letterforms, symbolically, the design system embraces an omnipresence of arches, marigolds, and praying hands — religious iconography important to Pacheco and Kepha given their prominence throughout Chicano and lowrider culture symbolizing a celebration of faith, life, and death.
 The visual identity comes to life with purpose by featuring Slow & Low’s world-renowned and emerging photographers.
 The photography gave the design system power, by going beyond showing the stunning, lowrider cars and spotlighting the individuals in Chicago’s lowrider community.